This post contains affiliate links. See our disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Gin: This is the base spirit.
-It’s a type of liquor made with juniper berries, botanicals, and alcohol.
+Gin: This is a spirit made with juniper berries, botanicals, and alcohol.
 We used Bombay Sapphire Gin because it has a crisp and clean botanical flavor.
-For a mocktail version of this drink, try Lyre’s Non-Alcoholic Dry London Spirit in place of the gin.
+For a mocktail version of this drink, try MONDAY Zero Alcohol Gin in place of the gin.

-Rosemary & Pine Syrup: This is a sweetener made with rosemary, pine tea, white sugar, and water.
+Pine Syrup: This is a sweetener made with pine tea, white sugar, and water.
 We made ours at home using Alex’s stovetop recipe.

 Lemon Juice: This is the liquid juice of a lemon.
 We used freshly squeezed lemon juice.

-Spruce & Birch Bitters: This is a type of spirit infused with spruce, birch, and other botanicals.
-We used Crude Bitters Apothecary Spruce & Birch Bitters because they have potent woodsy flavors.
+Spruce & Birch Bitters: This is a food product made with spruce, birch, botanicals, herbs, and alcohol.
+We used Crude Bitters & Sodas “Apothecary” Spruce & Birch Bitters.

 Club Soda: This is water that is carbonated through CO2 injection and infused with minerals.
 We used Polar Premium Club Soda.